Introduction to the method of multiple scales: Regular perturbation expansions for ODEs.

 Recall that we are only ensured that the correction $\varepsilon y_{1}(t)$ is small with respect to the unperturbed solution $y_{0}(t)$ in the limit when $\varepsilon$ approaches zero.
 The perturbation method does not say anything about the accuracy for any finite value of $\varepsilon$.
 The hope is of course that the perturbation expansion also gives a good approximation for some range of $\varepsilon>0$.

+Our original equation (\ref{Eq3.22}) is a Ricatti equation and an exact solution to the boundary value problem can be found in terms of Airy functions.
+In figure \ref{fig2} we compare our perturbation expansion to the exact solution in the domain $0<x<1$.
+We observe that even for $\varepsilon$ as large as $0.05$ our perturbation expansion give a very accurate representation of the solution over the whole domain.

-For this problem we do not have an exact solution that can be used to investigate the accuracy of the perturbation expansion for finite values of $\varepsilon$.
+In general, we will not have an exact solution that can be used to investigate the accuracy of the perturbation expansion for finite values of $\varepsilon$.
+For example, if our original equation contained $y^3$ instead of $y^2$, an exact solution can not be found.
 This is the normal situation when we apply perturbation methods.
 The only way to get at the accuracy of the perturbation expansion is to compare it to an approximate solution found by some other, independent, approximation scheme.
 Often this involve numerical methods, but it could also be another perturbation method.

-In figure (\ref{fig2}) we compare our perturbation expansion to a high precision numerical solution in the domain $0<x<1$.
-We observe that even for $\varepsilon$ as large as $0.05$ our perturbation expansion give a very accurate representation of the solution over the whole domain.

-However, as the next example show, things are not always this simple.
+As the next example show, things does not always work out as well as in the current example.